 If you haven’t already sorted this, now is the time.
 Why not have blue wedding shoes?

 • Hand over the supplier list of contacts to a designated person

-Give the list of all the wedding suppliers involved in your wedding day with their contact details and times they are meant to arrive, in case they need to be contacted, to your best man and/or chief bridesmaid and then do not give it all another thought!
+Give the list of all the wedding suppliers involved in your wedding day with their contact details and times they are meant to arrive, in case they need to be contacted, to your best man and/or chief bridesmaid – they can keep an eye on that for you.

 • Have the day off to relax